Controlling Costs: Feature Selection on a Budget: Introduction

 The weighted false discovery proportion and weighted false discovery rate are not new \citep{benjamini1997multiple,benjamini2007false}, and the Benjamini-Hochberg procedure \citep{benjamini1995controlling} has been generalized to the weighted false discovery rate setting.
 A related criterion is the penalty-weighted false discovery rate \citep{ramdas2019unified}, which can be controlled with the p-filter.
 However, the aforementioned procedures only provably control the corresponding criteria under restrictive dependence assumptions on the $p$-values \citep{benjamini2001}.
 Under arbitrary dependence, the reshaping process \citep{benjamini2001, blanchard2008two, ramdas2019unified} needs to be applied, which can greatly reduce power. \citet{basu2018weighted} proposed a procedure that has asymptotic control of a related quantity, namely $\E[C(\R \cap \H_0)] / \E[C(\R)]$, in a mixture model under certain regularity conditions.

 In this work, we adapt the ideas of knockoffs \citep{barber2015} and simultaneous inference \citep{goeman2011multiple,katsevich2018towards} to the setting where features have costs.
 The key to our method, which we call {\em cheap knockoffs}, is to construct multiple knockoffs for each feature, with more expensive features having more knockoffs.
 A feature is selected only if it beats all of its knockoff counterparts; thus, costlier features have more competition.
 This procedure yields a path of selected feature sets $\R_1, \ldots, \R_p$ for which $\wfdp (\R_k)$ is bounded by a certain computable quantity with high probability, regardless of how $k$ is chosen.
-Unlike existing work on weighted false discovery rate control \citep{benjamini1997multiple,benjamini2007false, ramdas2019unified}, our method provably bounds the weighted false discovery proportion under arbitrary dependence among features.
+Unlike existing work on weighted false discovery rate control \citep{benjamini1997multiple,benjamini2007false, ramdas2019unified}, our method provably bounds the weighted false discovery proportion under arbitrary dependence among features. \citet{yu2021high} recently proposed a predictive modeling method in high-dimensional cost-constrained linear regression problems.
+Different from their focus which is on good prediction performance under budget constraints, our method aims at recovering the true set of features (as defined in $\H_0^C$) with $\wfdp$ control.